alem-platform/foundation/a-library-for-others/README.md

 - Resource Management: Understand who is responsible for managing memory and other limited resources.
 - Error Handling: When working with files and parsing, a major challenge could be managing errors.
 Determine who detects errors, who reports them, and how they are reported.
 Establish a clear process for recovery when an error is detected.

-This project will provide hands-on experience in file manipulation and parsing, essential skills for any developer.
-You will learn to manually process CSV data.
+This project will provide hands-on experience in file manipulation and parsing.
+You will not only learn to manually process CSV data but also gain experience in designing and working with interfaces.

 ### Context